 I know that comparisons with your previous boss can be harsh.
 But that’s the inference that’s being drawn with the performance of Tim Cook as CEO of Apple.
 The matter is up for discussion after the Apple CEO presentation at the Apple AGM (Annual General Meeting) this week.

 His former boss, the late Steve Jobs, is the boss in question.
 It’s probably not kind to draw attention to the different presenting styles of Steve Jobs and his successor, Tim Cook.
 They are different.
 But Mr. Cook has all the skills needed for a solid product presentation.

 Share Price Fall Follows Apple CEO Presentation

 But Apple investors appeared to get little or nothing from his presentation at the meeting.
-The share price continued to fall as investors rid themselves of stock.
+Because the share price continued to fall as investors rid themselves of stock.
 The share price has now fallen by some 37% since September 19 last year.

 Worried investors are concerned that the Apple business is sitting on $137.1 billion in cash and investments; cash and investments that could be returned to shareholders as a dividend, for example or could be used to buy back shares…or could finance the next wave of product innovation.

-The CEO’s presentation at Apple HQ, 1 Infinite Loop in Cupertino, California didn’t shed much light on future product innovation.
+The CEO’s presentation at Apple HQ, 1 Infinite Loop in Cupertino, California didn’t shed much light on future products.
 And that’s the main concern here.
-Following his presentation, questions were asked about the future direction and strategy of the business.
+Following the Apple CEO presentation, people asked questions about the future direction and strategy of the business.
+Quite right.

 Beware the Falling Apple Presentation